three29/t29-rn-cli/README.md

 Here again we have generators to help you out.
 You just have to use one of the following:

-- `t29-rn create redux Amazing` - Will generate a redux slice for `Amazing`.
+- `rn g slice Amazing` - Will generate a redux slice for `Amazing`.

 ### Services